 During the year the Company has not received any significant and material orderspassed from Regulators or Courts or Tribunals impacting the going concern status and theCompany's operations in future.

 Particulars of Loans Guarantees or Investments under Section 186:

 The details of Loans Guarantees and Investments made during the financial year endedMarch 31 2021 in compliance with the provisions of Section 186 of the Act read with theCompanies (Meetings of the Board and its Powers) Rules 2014 have been disclosed in theFinancial Statements forming part of this Annual Report.

-Extract of Annual Return:
+Extracts of Annual Return:

-The Extracts of the Annual Return in form MGT-9 as per the provisions of Section 92 ofthe Act read with Rule 12 of theCompanies (Management and Administration) Rules 2014 isenclosed as Annexure-V to this Directors Report.
-The extract of the Annual Return of theCompany can also be accessed on the website of the Company at www.naclind.com.
+Pursuant to Section 92(3) and Section 134(3)(a) of the Act read with Rule 12 of theCompanies (Management and Administration) Rules 2014 the extracts of the Annual Return ofthe Company is available on the website of the Company at www.naclind.com.